 Butter coffee is a delicious way to support a higher-fat, lower-carb diet.
 It keeps you satisfied and won’t break your intermittent fast.
-This easy Butter Coffee Recipe is the perfect low-carb beverage.
+This easy Butter Coffee Recipe is the perfect low-carb beverage for long-lasting energy.

 ingredients for butter coffee on a tabletop.